 Why do payments fail?

-The number one reasons payments fail is card network infrastructure.
+The number one reason payments fail is card network infrastructure.

 With their global reach and popularity, particularly for transactional e-commerce, it’s easy to see why credit and debit cards have become the default payment method for subscriptions businesses.